 Then, you’ll get a beautiful boneless ribeye, and you can follow the procedure I already mentioned.

-It’s Important to Know How Thick Do You Cut Ribeye
+How Thick Should You Cut Ribeye Steak

 The thickness is undoubtedly important when it comes to steak.
 So, what is an ideal steak thickness?
 About 1.5 inches.
 If you measure in centimeters, 3.8 centimeters.